ImAvafe/OnyxUI/docs/components.md

 You can see the [full list of components here](/api/base).

 :::info What are components?
-  If you're unfamiliar with the concept of components, they're basically widgets you can use throughout your UI.
+  If you're unfamiliar with the concept of components, they're basically widgets you can reuse throughout your UI.
 This is much more efficient than, for example, rescripting a button each time you need one.
 :::

 :::info Where are the props?